Vincenzo Gambi: Biography

 He and the others sided, with Lafitte, against the British, during the War of 1812 and was present with Lafitte, Dominique You, Rene Beluche and Louis "Nez Coupé" Chighizola during the Battle of New Orleans.
 After the war, Gambi was granted American citizenship by President James Madison as were Lafitte and the others who participated in the battle.
 After Lafitte left Grand Terre for Texas, Gambi settled on Cheniere Caminada, building a large house and raising his family there.
-The house became a popular hangout for Lafitte, Dominique You, Rene Beluche and others.
+The house became a home for Lafitte, Dominique You, Rene Beluche and others.

 In 1815, Gambi was enlisted by General Jean Robert Marie Humbert and José Álvarez de Toledo y Dubois in their conspiracy to invade Texas.
-Despite the United States and Spain being at peace, they funded his piracy activities against the Spanish.
+Despite the United States and Spain being at peace, the US funded his piracy activities against the Spanish.
 In May, he captured two Spanish ships off the coast of Tampico and brought them back to Grande Isle on June 1.
 While both ships were carrying cocoa and dry goods, one ship was found with silver ingots.
 The crew and passengers of the two ships were held captive in what was described by one of the captives as a "most cruel situation" for four weeks before Gambi send them back in one of the prizes.